-Project Question: s playing good for us?
-Curriculum Drivers: Live our Values Communicate Clearly Overcome difficulties Prioritise Health Recognise Achievement Wider Curriculum Links: Horizontal - Vertical - Diagonal - Prior Learning: Communicate personally: Culture, celebration, treat, act tive, protect, protection Knowledge Schema Core Knowledge Concepts and Milestones PoP Tasks PHYSICAL HEAL AL includes food tasting To know about food that is associated with special times in different cultures. • know about some of the food and drinks associated with different celebrations and customs • can identify what makes their home lives similar or different to others, including the food they eat • understand why food eaten on special days may be different from everyday foods How do we celebrate a special day?
+Project Question: Is s playing good for us?
+Curriculum Drivers: Live our Values Communicate Clearly Overcome difficulties Prioritise Health Recognise Achievement Wider Curriculum Links: Horizontal - Vertical - Key Texts I Like To Plat Course the Sun Sun The Sun The Sun The Sun Sun The S FARUQ and the WIRI WIRI Prior Learning: Communicate personally: Culture, celebration, treat, act ive, protect, protection Knowledge Schema Core Knowledge Concepts and Milestones PoP Tasks WELLBEING includes food tasting To know about food that is associated with special times in different cultures. • know about some of the food and drinks associated with different celebrations and customs • can identify what makes their home lives similar or different to others, including the food they eat • understand why food eaten on special days may be different from everyday foods How do we celebrate a special day?
 Children may think of going somewhere special, spending time with friends and family, giving and receiving presents and eating special food.
-Show some events the children will be familiar with e.g. Christmas, Birthday, Easter - what special food or is this food that's a treat?
-How would you explain what is different between food we eat every day and food that is a treat? about foods that support good health and the risks of eating too much sugar about how physical activity helps us to stay healthy; and ways to be physically active everyday how to keep safe in the sun and protect skin from sun damage about the people who help us to stay physically healthy to recognise the ways in which they are the same and different to others to recognise the ways they are the same as, and different to, other people Basic Draw a special day you have experienced and the food you ate.
+Show some events the children will be familiar with e.g. Christmas, Birthday, Easter - what special food may you eat on these days?
+Is this everyday food or is this food that's a treat?
+How would you explain what is different between food we eat every day and food that is a treat?
+Show some examples of food eaten by people of different faiths or cultures during special days for them about foods that support good health and the risks of eating too much sugar about how physical activity helps us to stay healthy; and ways to be physically active everyday how to keep safe in the sun and protect skin from sun damage about the people who help us to stay physically healthy to recognise the ways in which they are the same and different to others to recognise the ways they are the same as, and different to, other people Basic Draw a special day you have experienced and the food you ate.
 Use labels.
 Advanced Write a sentence explaining some special food eaten in a different culture.